Accelerating Iterative SpMV for Discrete Logarithm Problem Using GPUs: Comparative Analysis of SpMV Kernels

 \section{Comparative Analysis of SpMV Kernels}

-The experiments presented in this section were run on an NVIDIA GeForce GTX 580 graphics processor.
-Each SpMV kernel was executed 100 times.
-We report the computational throughput in terms of GFLOP/s, which we determine by dividing the number of required operations (twice the number of non-zero elements in $A$ multiplied by $2\times n$) by the running time.
+In this section, we compare the performances of the kernels that we presented.
+The objective is to minimize the time of a matrix-vector product.
+The experiments were run on an NVIDIA GeForce GTX 680 graphics processor (Kepler).
+Each SpMV kernel was executed 100 times, which is large enough to obtain stable timings.
 Our measurements do not include the time spent to copy data between the host and the GPU, since the matrix and vectors do not need to be transferred back and forth between each SpMV iteration.
-These delays are thus dwarfed by the computation latencies.
 The reduction modulo $\ell$ happens only once every few iterations, which is why the timing of an iteration includes the timing of the reduction modulo $\ell$ kernel multiplied by the frequency of its invocation.
 The reported measurements are based on NVIDIA developer tools.

-Table~\ref{Matrices} summarizes the considered matrices over $\mathbb{Z}/{\ell}\mathbb{Z}$, where $\ell$ is a prime.
-The matrices were obtained during the resolution of discrete logarithm problems in the 217-bit and the 202-bit prime order subgroups of GF($2^{619}$) and GF($2^{809}$), respectively, using the FFS algorithm.
-For the two matrices, the $\mathbb{Z}/{\ell}\mathbb{Z}$ elements fit in four 64-bit residues.
-Since, there is an extra 64-bit residue needed for the modular reduction, the total number of residues is $n=5$.
-In this comparative section, we report only results obtained with the FFS-619 matrix, run on the NVIDIA GeForce GTX 580 card.
-But the two matrices have close properties.
-In Section~\ref{Linear Algebra}, results related to the two matrices will be mentioned.
+Table~\ref{Matrices} summarizes the considered matrix over $\mathbb{Z}/{\ell}\mathbb{Z}$.
+The matrix was obtained during the resolution of discrete logarithm problem in the 217-bit prime order subgroup of GF($2^{619}$)$^\times$ using the FFS algorithm.
+The $\mathbb{Z}/{\ell}\mathbb{Z}$ elements fit in four RNS 64-bit residues.
+Since, an extra residue is needed for the modular reduction (cf. Subsection~\ref{modular reduction}), the total number of RNS residues is $n=5$.